 In total Turnberry now offers two championship quality 18-hole golf courses (one of which will be home to the Open Championship in 2009); a 9-hole course; and a pitch-and-putt course; plus the golfing academy.

-Although the Westin Turnberry Resort may only be 100 years old, the story of settlement at Turnberry goes back rather further.
+Although the resort may only be a century old, the story of settlement at Turnberry goes back rather further.
 The view from the hotel at Turnberry is famous for two very distinctive features.
 The first is the dome-shaped island of Ailsa Craig, out in the Firth of Clyde.
 The second is Turnberry Lighthouse on the coast close to Turnberry Point.

 The lighthouse was built in 1873 and to a modern visitor it is far from obvious that it stands on part of the site of Turnberry Castle.
 This was the seat of the ancient Earls of Carrick and was probably the birthplace, on 11 July 1274, of Robert the Bruce, or Robert I of Scotland.
 The castle was slighted in 1310 to keep it out of English hands, and never rebuilt.